 About the New Patrons

 New Patrons are people who want to make positive change.
-They hire artists to develop works of art that propose answers to urgent questions in their city, town, or village.
+They commission artists to develop projects that respond to urgent questions in their city, town, or village.

 The Protocol of the New Patrons